hualcosa/AWS-Machine-Learning-Engineer-NanoDegree-Capstome/README.md

 <br><br>
 ![image](https://github.com/hualcosa/AWS-Machine-Learning-Engineer-NanoDegree-Capstome/assets/46836901/a2372020-4410-4af2-ad69-1c70381a6f00)

-Sagemaker profiler generates a report that is saved in the same S3 bucket where the trainig model artifacts are saved.
+Sagemaker profiler generates a report  saved in the same S3 bucket where the training model artifacts are saved.
 You can download it and check whether any of the alerts were triggered during the training process:
 <br><br>
 ![image](https://github.com/hualcosa/AWS-Machine-Learning-Engineer-NanoDegree-Capstome/assets/46836901/5b0bb317-e54a-484b-b7a0-0fb26e98b4ad)